PacktPublishing/D3.js-Quick-Start-Guide/FORCE_DIRECTED_GRAPH.md

 # Force Directed Graphs

+This lesson covers how to make a force directed graph which will visualize relationships between various nodes

 ## Describe a Force Directed Graph

 - A force directed graph is a graph that is affected by various forces (e.g. gravity, repulsion, etc)